Maga Brahmin: Analysis

-On the basis of terminological similarities in relevant Puranic verses with proto-Iranian roots and a common tradition of Sun worship, most scholars deem the legend to reflect the migration of Magis of Persia (or some region under the influence of Persian cosmopolis) in multiple waves to India over an extended period of time.
-Sambapura has been identified with Multan (and the temple with the eponymous institution) but there exists little evidence in support and Heinrich von Stietencron rejects the idea.
-The later arrivals were deemed as Bhojakas, a term conspicuously absent in Samba Purana.
+On the basis of terminological similarities in relevant Puranic verses with proto-Iranian roots and a common tradition of Sun worship, most scholars deem the legend to reflect the migration of Magis of Persia — or some region under the influence of Persian cosmopolis — in multiple waves to India across years.
+Sambapura has been traditionally identified with Multan — and the temple with the eponymous institution — but there exists little evidence in support and Heinrich von Stietencron rejects the idea.

 Buddhist texts

 Mahāvibhāṣa Śāstra, a Buddhist text from Kashmir c.
-2nd century C.E. notes the Magas to be Mlechhas (lit. barbarians) for not seeing anything objectionable in having sexual relations with own family.
+2nd century C.E. notes the Magas to be Mlechhas (lit. barbarians?) for not seeing anything objectionable in pursuing sexual relations within one's own family.
 Karma Prajnapti, dated to around the same time, repeats the observations of incest; Magas apparently held women as property of the commons — like cooked rice and pestle, roads and river banks, and fruits and flowers — whose sexuality was accessible to all.
-In Tarkajvālā (6th century CE), Bhāviveka notes the Magas to be perverted people from Persia: their religious doctrines exhibited similarities with Vedas, in that agamyā-gamana was supported.
+In Tarkajvālā (6th century CE), Bhāviveka notes the Magas to be perverted people from Persia: their religious doctrines exhibited similarities with Vedas, in that agamyā-gamana — illicit sex — was supported.
 Never were they held to be Brahmins.

 Analysis

 Bronkhorst sees no reason to doubt that the Buddhist texts were referring to the Magas.
-However, that the Magas are always held to be in the West, Jonathan Silk doubts that the Magas might not have followed such practices and they were merely (but reasonably) confused with the Persians.
+However, that the Magas are always held to be in the West of India proper, Jonathan Silk doubts that the Magas might not have followed such practices and they were merely — but reasonably — confused with the Persians.

 Others

-Varāhamihira’s (6th century CE) Bṛhat Saṃhitā mention the Magas; he himself might have been a Maga.
+Varāhamihira's (6th century CE) Bṛhat Saṃhitā mention the Magas; he himself might have been a Maga.
 In his Pañcasiddhāntikā, one "Year of Magas" mention 30 names of the "lords of degree of signs" — they are since understood to be a Saivite rendering of the list of Yazatas.
-Ptolemy’s Geography (2nd century CE) noted a particular town to be inhabited by Maga Brahmins.
-Al-Biruni, an 11th century Persian polymath, noted some Zoroastrians to have migrated to India where they were known as Magas and in a hostile relation with Buddhists.
+Ptolemy's Geography (2nd century CE) noted a particular town to be inhabited by Maga Brahmins.
+Al-Biruni, an 11th-century Persian polymath, noted some Zoroastrians to have migrated to India where they were known as Magas and in a hostile relation with Buddhists.

 Social status

-In the Brahminical corpus all Mlechhas (foreigners) are routinely referred to in the "most disagreeable terms" and either held to be below Sudras or bereft of varna.
+In the Brahminical corpus all Mlechhas (lit. foreigners) are routinely referred to in the most disagreeable terms and are either held to be below Sudras or avarna.
 Saura literature is very scarce in the Hindu cannon and in all probabilities, Magas failed to ever exert considerable influence on any royal power.
 Consequently, why were the Magas allowed the Brahmin status in society remains a pertinent locus of enquiry.